-PowerApps includes a powerful set of functions for filtering, sorting, and shaping tables of data: Filter, Sort, and AddColumns functions to name just a few.
+PowerApps includes a powerful set of functions for filtering, sorting, and shaping tables of data in a canvas app: Filter, Sort, and AddColumns functions to name just a few.
 With these functions, you can provide your users with focused access to the information they need.
 For those with a database background, using these functions is the equivalent of writing a database query.

-The key to building efficient apps is to minimize the amount of data that needs to be brought to your device.
-Perhaps only a handful of records from a sea of millions are needed, or a single aggregate value can represent thousands of records.
+The key to building efficient apps is to minimize the amount of data that must be brought to your device.
+Perhaps you need only a handful of records from a sea of million, or a single aggregate value can represent thousands of records.
 Or perhaps only the first set of records can be retrieved, and the rest brought in as the user gestures that they want more.
-Being focused can dramatically reduce the processing power, memory, and network bandwidth needed by your app, resulting in snappier response times for your users, even on phones connected via a cellular network.
+Being focused can dramatically reduce the processing power, memory, and network bandwidth that your app needs, resulting in snappier response times for your users, even on phones connected via a cellular network.

 Delegation is where the expressiveness of PowerApps formulas meets the need to minimize data moving over the network.
-In short, it means that PowerApps will delegate the processing of data to the data source, rather than moving the data to the app for processing locally.
+In short, PowerApps will delegate the processing of data to the data source, rather than moving the data to the app for processing locally.

 Where this becomes complicated, and the reason this article exists, is because not everything that can be expressed in a PowerApps formula can be delegated to every data source.
 The PowerApps language mimics Excel's formula language, designed with complete and instant access to a full workbook in memory, with a wide variety of numerical and text manipulation functions.
 As a result, the PowerApps language is far richer than most data sources can support, including powerful database engines such as SQL Server.

 Working with large data sets requires using data sources and formulas that can be delegated.
-It is the only way to keep your app performing well and ensure users can access all the information they need.
-Take heed of blue-dot suggestions that flag places where delegation is not possible.
-If you're working with small data sets (less than 500 records), you can use any data source and formula as processing can be done locally if the formula cannot be delegated.
+It's the only way to keep your app performing well and ensure users can access all the information they need.
+Take heed of delegation warnings that identify places where delegation isn't possible.
+If you're working with small data sets (fewer than 500 records), you can use any data source and formula because the app can process data locally if the formula can't be delegated.

 Delegable data sources